SOHU-Co/kafka-node/README.md

 ## HighLevelConsumer
-⚠️ ***This consumer has been deprecated in the latest version of Kafka (0.10.1) and is likely to be removed in the future.
+⚠️ ***This consumer has been deprecated and is likely to be removed in the future.
 Please use the ConsumerGroup instead.***

 ### HighLevelConsumer(client, payloads, options)
 * `client`: client which keeps a connection with the Kafka server.